SuzeShardlow/icebreaker_backend/README.md

 * **Include data from an external API.**

-As mentioned in my [Project Two](https://github.com/SuzeShardlow/Skedaddle) readme, I love a challenge and I love bonus tasks.
-I love real-time information - especially travel information - and APIs even more.
-So I jumped at the opportunity to incorporate live data from TfL in my app.
+As mentioned in my [Project Two](https://github.com/SuzeShardlow/skedaddle) readme, I love a challenge and I love bonus tasks.
+I love real-time information and I love APIs even more.
+So I was really keen to pull live data from the Meetup.com API into my app.

 I was comfortable with RESTful resources, the CRUD actions and user authentication so I knew I would be able to complete these functions early in the week, freeing up valuable time to focus on pulling in and manipulating the API data.

 ## The app

-I live in London and, if I can't walk or cycle somewhere, I use the Tube and buses as well as some National Rail services.

-One of the things I have wanted to do for a long time is create an app which would allow the user to plan or define their route across as many service providers as needed, then save that route and receive status updates regarding their route.

-However, after looking at the available API data, I decided that this was far too complicated for a minimum viable product (MVP) for this particular project, given I only had seven days in which to get everything done.

-I therefore decided that, as TfL is the provider which delivers most of the journeys in Zones 1-3, I would focus on the London Underground (LU) only, and create my original idea as an MVP but have the status updates as a nice-to-have if I had time after reaching MVP.

-Therefore, my MVP was to be an app where a user could create an account, log in, search for a journey and then save and delete the journey.
+The purpose of this app is to allow users to pull data directly from the Meetup.com API relating to tech meetups.
+They can create a pre-meet ("gathering") for a specific meetup.
+This is then open to other members to join.
+Users can suggest a venue for the gathering and leave comments.
+The idea is that anyone who is scared of networking can meet up with someone beforehand so that they can either attend the main event together, or will at least see a friendly face when they get there.

 ## Planning